felixjff/WebDataProcessing/README.md

 The first thing we do is to read the file intermediate-output.tsv into memory.
 For each entity mention, we then query Elastic Search for candidate entities.
 Entity mentions with a single match are considered to be immediately correctly matched, and put into a list.
 Entities with no matches are put into another list (which is ignored in the final version of our submission, but we used it for some rudimentary analysis of our performance).
 Finally, entity mentions with multiple matches are put into a list.
 We then go through all the multiple match entity mentions, and for each one we analyze the candidates.

 We decided to use both the score returned by Elastic Search and string similarity measures to rank the candidate entities.
 For both, we decided on some threshold.
 First we rank entities by the ES score, if no candidate reaches the threshold we rank them by string similarities.
-If neither score reaches the respective threshold, we use Trident to find a we optimistically choose the entity with the highest ES score.
+If neither score reaches the respective threshold, we use Trident.

 ### Elastic Search Score Disambiguation
 For every surface form found in the raw file, an elastic search query is performed.
 For a single Freebase ID returned by Elastic Search, multiple scores can be returned (for the many documents analyzed), so the average of these scores is used (per candidate).
 After every query, we construct a dictionary of Freebase_IDs : elastic_search_score.